HabibRh26/DataScienceProject_EMK/README.md

 # DataScienceProject_EMK
-This is a data science project
+This is a Data Science Project based on Android App Dataset

 ### Our Goals:
-EDA- descriptive stat
+* Clean and Prepare Data
+* Getting Insights From the Data
+* Generate Predictive Model
 ### Dataset:
 This dataset is collected form kaggle.
 Here is the link - </br>
 https://www.kaggle.com/lava18/google-play-store-apps </br>